-How to Accomplish Work-Based Learning with Digital Curriculum
+How to Accomplish Work-Based Learning with a Comprehensive CTE Curriculum

 With work-based learning becoming more common in CTE programs, teachers and administrators are scrambling for curriculum.

-In fact, many educators have asked if AES’s digital curriculum can help with work-based learning.
+In fact, many educators have asked if AES’s CTE curriculum can help with work-based learning.

 The short answer is yes!
 But you need more than just a one-word answer.